BhaskarDeka007/Data_Analysis_And_Data_Science_Projects/Shopify_Sales_and_customer_funnel_report/README.md

 # Shopify Sales & Customer Funnel Analysis - Power BI

 ## 📌 Project Overview
-The goal of this project is to analyze **Shopify sales data** in **Power BI** to uncover meaningful insights into:
-- Transaction performance
-- Customer purchasing behavior
-- Long-term customer value

-By designing an interactive dashboard, the objective is to help stakeholders identify **patterns in revenue generation, customer retention, and engagement trends** to support **data-driven decision-making**.
+The goal of this project is to analyze Shopify sales data in Power BI to uncover meaningful insights into transaction performance, customer purchasing behavior, and long-term customer value.
+By designing an interactive dashboard, the objective is to help stakeholders identify patterns in revenue generation, customer retention, and engagement trends to support data-driven decision-making.

 ---